EndlessInternational/intelligence/README.md

 The `ChatResult`, `ChatResultChoice` and `Message` all provide the `text` convenience method which return the text.

-A response might end for various reasons, indicated by the `end_reason` in each choice:
-- `:ended` means the model completed its response normally
-- `:token_limit_exceeded` means the response hit the token limit
-- `:end_sequence_encountered` means the response hit a stop sequence
-- `:filtered` means the content was filtered by safety settings
-- `:tool_called` means the model is requesting to use a tool

 ### Conversations, Messages, and Content

 Intelligence organizes interactions with models using three main components:

 - **Conversations** are collections of messages that represent a complete interaction with a model.
-A conversation can include an optional system message that sets the context, and a series of back-and-forth messages between the user and assistant.
+A conversation can include an optional system message that sets the context, a series of back-and-forth messages between the user and assistant and any tools the model may call.

 - **Messages** are individual communications within a conversation.
 Each message has a role (`:system`, `:user`, or `:assistant`) that identifies its sender and can contain multiple pieces of content.

 - **Content** represents the actual data within a message.
-This can be text (`MessageContent::Text`), binary data like images (`MessageContent::Binary`), or references to files (`MessageContent::File`).
+This can be text ( `MessageContent::Text` ), binary data like images ( `MessageContent::Binary` ), references to files ( `MessageContent::File` ) or tool calls or tool results ( `MessageContent::ToolCall`
+  or `MessageContent::ToolResult` respectivelly ).

 In the previous examples we used a simple string as an argument to `chat`.
-As a convenience, the `chat` methods builds a coversation for you from a String but, typically, you will construct a coversation instance (`Coversation`) and pass that to the chat or stream methods.
+As a convenience, the `chat` methods builds a coversation for you from a String but, typically, you will construct a coversation instance ( `Coversation` ) and pass that to the chat or stream methods.

 The following example expands the minimal example, building a conversation, messages and content: